KiriSpark/KiriBrand/README.md

 $ npm run build
 ```

-The last command will create a "dist" folder which will contains the generated website.
+The last command will create a "dist" folder which will contain the generated website.

 # Description